mattward/formaker/README.md

 ```

 You should then be able to use it.
 Note that for the LocalDate support to work, you
-need a suitable date formatter (TODO: expand on this)
+need a suitable date formatter - one is included and configured in with the demo (see above).